saraysoldado/UpDev2021-1/README.md

-### "Orchestrated Excitatory and Inhibitory Learning Rules Lead to the Unsupervised Emergence of Up-states and Balanced Network Dynamics"
+### "Orchestrated Excitatory and Inhibitory Learning Rules Lead to the Unsupervised Emergence of Self-sustained and Inhibition-stabilized Dynamics"
 Saray Soldado-Magraner, Rodrigo Laje, Dean V. Buonomano

 - Supplementary Material